Chapter 16:

 “Than take care of your mental health?”
 Taku also let out a relaxing sigh.
 “That’s rough, buddy.”

-“It’s fun,” Teri finally said, his body squelching the ink.
+“It’s fun,” Teri said, his body squelching the ink.
 “I think you should try it at least once.”

 “But won’t it stain my clothes?”

-“I thought so too, but…” Teri sighed.
-He reluctantly peeled himself away from his patch, making Yayoi see the ink, with its slimy texture, refuse to part from the ground and let him go.
-Then, Teri patted himself to show that he’s dry and twirled and bowed like a princess to show that his clothes weren’t stained.
+Teri reluctantly peeled himself away from his patch, making Yayoi see the ink refuse to part from the ground and let him go.
+Now on his feet, Teri patted himself to show that he was dry and twirled and bowed like a princess to show that his clothes weren't stained.

-“Well, isn’t that oddly useful,” Yayoi said.
-“I can wash myself without taking my clothes off.
-How does it feel?”
+Yayoi cleared her throat.
+“Well, isn’t that oddly useful?
+I can wash myself without taking my clothes off.
+Does it feel nice?”

 “You know that stuff is just for the face, right?”

 Taku, on the other hand, seemed to have seen better days.
 He moved his head slightly to look at Teri.
-Both his hands at his belly.
-Tears streaming down his face.
-His body glowing with a golden light.
-“So… the healing spells can’t heal a broken heart.”
+Both his hands were at his belly.
+Tears streamed down his face.
+His body glowing golden.

+“It feels weird…” Taku bravely faced the stone ceiling.
 “Something precious was taken away from me.
-It feels weird.”
-Taku faced the pink ceiling.
-“I like this ink.
-It’s cool, soothing.
+I like this ink.
+It's cool and soothing.
 It recovers our stamina.
 But I guess it’s only natural that these blessings have their curses too, in one way or another.
-It’s painful to think about…”
+It’s painful… Teri…”

 “What are you on about?”